brettz9/webappfind/README-old.md

 The following steps may currently be altered by user preference.

-1. File types can currently be obtained based on file extension (e.g., "myScript.js" would incorporate "js" into the type name) or based on settings within a filetypes.json file placed within the same directory as the data files.
+1. File types can currently be obtained based on file extension (e.g., "myScript.js" would incorporate "js" into the type name) or based on settings within a `filetypes.json` file placed within the same directory as the data files.
 The rules are as follows:
     1. Use a (lower-case) file extension (e.g., "js" in our example above)
-    1. If a filetypes.json file is supplied within the same directory as the data files, a lower-case custom type can be specified:
+    1. If a `filetypes.json` file is supplied within the same directory as the data files, a lower-case custom type can be specified:
-        1. At the root of the filetypes.json JSON object can be a property "fileMatches" which is an array of two-value arrays.
+        1. At the root of the `filetypes.json` JSON object can be a property "fileMatches" which is an array of two-value arrays.
 The first item in these inner arrays must be a regular expression expressed as a string to indicate which files will be matched and the second value to indicate the type to be assigned to the match.
 The first inner array containing a match will be the one used to designate the type name (which must be lower-case ASCII letters only).
 1. Once a file type is known as per above...
     1. a protocol may be checked for the detected type as follows:
         1. The protocol to find the type will begin with "web+local" (only existing [whitelisted protocols or "web+" ones are allowed](http://www.whatwg.org/specs/web-apps/current-work/multipage/timers.html#dom-navigator-registerprotocolhandler))
         1. The protocol must then be followed by the (lower-case) fundamental mode (currently "view", "binaryview", "edit", "binaryedit", or "register") and optionally by a custom mode (e.g., "source") which indicates an extensible mode which is focused on one type of viewing, editing, etc. (e.g., looking at the source code of an HTML file as opposed to a WYSIWYG view).
-        1. The protocol must then be concluded by the file type as per above (i.e., the file extension like "js" or filetypes.json designated type name (which [must be lower case ASCII](http://www.whatwg.org/specs/web-apps/current-work/multipage/timers.html#dom-navigator-registerprotocolhandler))).
+        1. The protocol must then be concluded by the file type as per above (i.e., the file extension like "js" or `filetypes.json` designated type name (which [must be lower case ASCII](http://www.whatwg.org/specs/web-apps/current-work/multipage/timers.html#dom-navigator-registerprotocolhandler))).
         1. If the protocol is found to be registered, it will be visited and these steps will end.
 Otherwise, continue with the following steps.
-    1. If the filetypes.json file contains a top-level "defaultHandlers" property object, this object will be checked against the type name and if a subobject for this type is found:
+    1. If the `filetypes.json` file contains a top-level "defaultHandlers" property object, this object will be checked against the type name and if a sub-object for this type is found:
         1. that object will be checked to see whether the "register" mode is present (and the add-on user has not opted out of visiting these links), and if yes, the user would be forwarded to it (to allow a site the ability to register itself as a handler for any number of modes and/or be a portal to those modes) and these steps would stop.
 Otherwise, continue.
         1. that object will be checked to see whether the requested open mode is also present (i.e., "view", "binaryview", "edit", or "binaryedit" optionally followed by a supplied extensible custom mode such as "source" to view or edit source only).
             1. If the open mode key is present, its value will be used as the site to open.
 (Currently, %s found in the URL will be substituted with the equivalent protocol scheme (e.g., "web+localeditjs:") followed by a JSON-stringify'd object (containing *fileType*, *mode*, *customMode*, and *pathID* properties); note that user preferences may determine that the path ID is not the actual path but a mere GUID.)
 Although this may be changed in the future, file:// URLs currently do not work with WebAppFind message posting (due to current privacy leaks in Firefox with add-on-to-file-protocol-webpage communication) (As I recall, custom DOM events didn't work with file:, and there is apparently no other method of communicating with an add-on (without injecting a global) that we could use like allowing sites to open a chrome:// URL (restartless might be able to get such URLs via chrome.manifest or dynamically but this is not allowed from the file: protocol)).
 (Note: For security reasons one should not rely on the URL parameters; it is better to utilize the message listening approach shown below.)
-    1. If the filetypes.json file contains a top level "hierarchy" property object and if a suitable mode was not found, the hierarchy object may be checked for the type name to see what types might be acceptable alternatives (in decreasing order of preference) to determine the type to check in future steps below.
+    1. If the `filetypes.json` file contains a top level "hierarchy" property object and if a suitable mode was not found, the hierarchy object may be checked for the type name to see what types might be acceptable alternatives (in decreasing order of preference) to determine the type to check in future steps below.
-    1. If no other information is present in the filetypes.json file, if the file is not present, or if a specific default site was not found, depending on user settings, depending on user setting, the browser may attempt to open the file.
+    1. If no other information is present in the `filetypes.json` file, if the file is not present, or if a specific default site was not found, depending on user settings, depending on user setting, the browser may attempt to open the file.
 Depending on user settings, the user may delegate the opening of the file back to the desktop (the default, however, is not to do so).
 If the user has not permitted either of these behaviors, an error message will be displayed.

-So, for example, if no filetypes.json file were present (or if the filetypes.json indicated that the given file was of the "js" type), a edit-capable loading of a JavaScript source file might look for a registration at "web+localeditjs:".
+So, for example, if no `filetypes.json` file were present (or if the `filetypes.json` indicated that the given file was of the "js" type), a edit-capable loading of a JavaScript source file might look for a registration at "web+localeditjs:".
 Depending on user configuration, if such a hander is not found, the file may be opened in the browser or on the desktop.

 ## API: reading file contents